cloudwithkomal/from-maa-diary/README.md

 ## Future Implementations

-- **User Authentication**: Allow users to create accounts and save favorite recipes.
+- **User Authentication**: Allow users to create accounts and save favorite recipes and have a personal receipe idea.
 - **Recipe Submission**: Let users contribute their own family recipes.
 - **Photo Uploads**: Add images to each recipe for a more visual experience.
 - **Search & Filters**: Improve navigation with filtering options by ingredients, cuisine, etc.